joshpxyne/deep-hyperedges/readme.md

 # Deep Hyperedges

-This project implements the hypergraph learning techniques introduced in "Deep Hyperedges: A Framework for Transductive and Inductive Learning on Hypergraphs", to be presented in December at the Sets & Partitions Workshop at the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019).
+This repository implements the hypergraph learning techniques introduced in "Deep Hyperedges: A Framework for Transductive and Inductive Learning on Hypergraphs", to be presented in December at the Sets & Partitions Workshop at the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019).
 This is a very important and exciting problem, so we're encouraging collaboration here.
 Work on this particular framework is still very much in an active state.

 ### HypergraphWalks.py
 This file implements the SubsampleAndTraverse and TraverseAndSelect random walk procedures, with constant or inverse switching probabilities.